12 Ways to Save Money and Add $5K to Your Bank Account This Year

 Trying to figure out where several hundred or a few thousand dollars might come from is tough.
 Instead, break it down.
 Find ways to set aside just a little bit at a time — you’ll be surprised how quickly you can move toward your goal!

-To help you get started with that first step, here’s a 12-month strategy.
-Try just one of these ways to save money each month to work your way up to $5,000 in savings this year!
+To help you get started with that first step, we’ve put together a 12-month strategy to save money and work your way up to $5,000 in savings this year!

 Month 1: Open a New Bank Account and Set Aside $5